Volunteer Name: Lucy Warren

 Project Location: Phnom Penh, Cambodia

-My Favorite Memory: There are so many memories, but one of my favourites is volunteering at SFODA and on our last day we gave 2 water pistols to the older kids.
+My Favorite Memory: There are so many memories, but one of my favorites is volunteering at the orphanage and on our last day we gave 2 water pistols to the older kids.
 Inevitably, a water fight broke out and the younger ones all started using drink bottles with holes punched through the lids!
 By the end of it we were all absolutely saturated and exhausted, but it was loads of fun!

 I was surprised that….
 Almost everyone over there was so amazing at art!!
 And also at how quickly I became so familiar with the city – it actually felt like home.